welbornprod/colrc/README.md

 back             | [back_example.c](examples/back_example.c)
 style            | [style_example.c](examples/style_example.c)

-All of these examples can be built with the `examples` target:
+All of the examples can be built with the `examples` target:
 ```bash
 make examples
 ```